-Here is the LPS Buying Guide:
+Here are the LPS Buying Guide Tips:

 7 Most Important Things You Need to Know Before You Buy Littlest Pet Shop So You Can Sell Them

 1) Look out for fakes.
 I would personally never buy directly from China.
 While it is true, you can score some good deals on the pets, there are a lot of fakes that come out from that direction.
 LPS #675 dachshund as shown in the first picture is heavily reproduced by people other than Hasbro.
 They call this dog “after market” or “special edition.”
 She is not a Hasbro special edition, and by claiming she is ‘after market’ is very misleading.
 It is not made by Hasbro and many collectors and children alike would be very disappointed.
 The second picture shows another dachshund known to be a fake.

 2) Kenner made LPS in the 1990’s.
 They are definitely not a new thing, however, the pets that were made “pre-Hasbro” are called ‘vintage.’
 A new version of the LPS was introduced by Hasbro in 2005.
 They began making them with wider eyes, and completely different than their previous versions.
 They featured pink magnets underneath, and then slowly progressed to gray magnets, and the newest pets do not have magnets at all, but rather, a hole.
 You can pretty much age a pet by the color of the magnet on the bottom of the foot or lack thereof a magnet.

 In 2012, the newest style LPS was introduced.
 Pets feature bigger, more rounded eyes and different bodies.
 Later on in 2013, pets bodies were restored, yet the eyes were kept from the 2012 edition, which are still being created today.
 There are currently over 3,000 different pets produced since 2005.